-AdBlue is the most common form of DEF, and is essentially a 32.5% high-purity urea solution diluted in deionized water.
+AdBlue is the commercial name for the most commonly used form of DEF, and is essentially a 32.5% high-purity urea solution diluted in deionized water.
 In this article, AdBlue will be used commonly to describe DEF.
-Here’s how a SCR system works:
+Here’s how an SCR system works:

 - Step 1: Air and diesel are combusted in the engine.
-Hot exhaust gases are channeled out of the engine as indicated by red arrows.
+Hot exhaust gases are channelled out of the engine as indicated by red arrows.

 - Step 2: Exhaust gases pass through a first catalyst chamber.
 Diesel exhaust fluid (AdBlue) is stored in an onboard tank and then sprayed into the exhaust channel.
 The pump regulates the amount of AdBlue added in response to engine output.

 - Step 3: AdBlue fully reacts with the exhaust gases within the second and main catalyst chamber, indicated as SCR catalysor in the diagram.
 Exhaust gas is then discharged.

 SCR achieves Euro IV and V emission standards by adhering to lower hydrocarbon (HC), lower nitrogen oxide (NOx) and lower particulate matter (PM) levels in the exhaust gas.
 Of these three, NOx is a byproduct of high-temperature combustion and cannot be reduced through clean combustion alone.
 SCR chemically removes NOx by converting it into nitrogen and water vapour.